null

 080317-mw-0794-0.jpg

 Once all debris has been cleared, it’s time to apply weed-preventative products and fertilizer treatments.
-We recommend Scotts Step One and Crabgrass Preventer, Plus Lawn Food.
-Crabgrass Preventer can be applied anytime from mid-March through the end of April, depending on the weather.
-Crabgrass Preventer keeps crabgrass seeds from germinating and also contains a slow release lawn fertilizer.
+We recommend Jonathan Green Veri-Green Lawn Food + Crab Grass Preventer.
+This can be applied anytime in the month of March through May, depending on the weather.
+Crabgrass preventer keeps crabgrass seeds from germinating and also contains a slow release lawn fertilizer.

 If necessary, you’ll also want to seed your lawn as well.
-A common question asked this time of year is, “Can I start my seeding at the same time I put down Crabgrass Preventer and fertilizer?”
-The answer is, “Yes!”
+A common question asked this time of year is, “Can I start my seeding at the same time I put down crabgrass preventer and fertilizer?”
+The answer is, Yes!
 If you need to seed, you have several choices.
-First, use Step One For Seeding, which can differentiate true grass from crabgrass.
+First, use Scott's Step 1: For Seeding, which can differentiate true grass from crabgrass.
 Put it down while you are seeding and it will prevent crabgrass from germinating, and at the same time will not harm your grass seed.

-Another option is to apply the Scotts Step One and wait to do your seeding in the fall.
+Another option is to apply the Jonathan Green Veri-Green Lawn Food + Crab Grass Preventer and wait to do your seeding in the fall.
 The choice can be made based upon the condition of your lawn.
 If you have a very small spot you want to seed, apply a starter fertilizer for your grass seed and be on the lookout for crabgrass in that area.